 Or, as another example, if your home state only makes you carry $10,000 in bodily injury coverage, but you cause an accident in a state that requires $15,000, we’d make up the $5,000 difference.

-And if you have an accident in a state that requires a coverage your home state doesn’t offer, like personal injury protection (PIP), we’d provide you with that coverage just for the isolated incident (don’t worry, it wouldn’t be permanently added to your policy).
-Likewise, if you carry PIP and have an accident in a state that doesn’t offer it, you’d still have your PIP coverage for the claim.
+And if you have an accident in a state that requires a coverage for out-of-state drivers that your home state doesn’t offer, like personal injury protection (PIP), we’d provide you with that coverage just for the isolated incident (don’t worry, it wouldn’t be permanently added to your policy).
+On the flip side, if you carry PIP and have an accident in a state that doesn’t offer it, depending on the situation you could still have your PIP coverage for the claim.

 Get coverage tips before you travel